 Beginnings Retreat for First Year Students

-This retreat, open to members of all faiths, provides an overnight experience for incoming students to meet new friends and learn from upper classmen what to expect in their 1st year on the Hill.
+This retreat, provides an overnight experience for incoming students to meet new friends and learn from upper classmen what to expect in their 1st year on the Hill.
 This retreat is both relaxed and spiritual accommodating to both the retreat veteran and newcomer.
 Signups take place online.

 Awakening Retreats (Fall & Spring)

 Commonly referred to as the SHAPe (Spring Hill Awakening Program) Retreat, these popular weekend retreats are given for students by students.
 They provide students the opportunity to reflect upon their relationship with God and others.
 The retreat experience consists of talks, sharing, reflection, food, fun, fellowship, and liturgical celebration.
 Signups take place online.